 HELP file and Operations Guide: The Microsoft WORD file for the Operations Guide is used to create the HELP file distributed on the Application software CD.
 In general, if a screen or report format is changed then the relevant page(s) of the Operations Guide will change and the HELP file will also reflect that change; the System Manager should ensure that any revised page or pages supplied are distributed at the system site when the revised software is installed.

-Other Product Deliverables: Where a change or defect correction applies to one of the other Maintained Deliverables, Cognizant will correct the master copy of that Deliverable.
+Other Product Deliverables: Where a change or defect correction applies to one of the other Maintained Deliverables, CGI will correct the master copy of that Deliverable.
 Distribution of copies of the revised Product Deliverable will depend on the support arrangements in place.

 External Support